Sorix/CloudCore/README.md

   // Check if it CloudKit's and CloudCore notification if CloudCore.isCloudCoreNotification(withUserInfo: userInfo) {
     // Fetch changed data from iCloud
-    CloudCore.fetchAndSave(using: userInfo, to: persistentContainer, error: nil, completion: { (fetchResult) in completionHandler(fetchResult.uiBackgroundFetchResult)
+    CloudCore.pull(using: userInfo, to: persistentContainer, error: nil, completion: { (fetchResult) in completionHandler(fetchResult.uiBackgroundFetchResult)
     })
   }